gautammenghani/blog/_posts/2021-02-21-darkcon-ctf-writeup.markdown

 date:   2021-02-21 15:11:51 +0530
 categories: CTF web
 ---
-This post has writeup for one web challenge: `Easy PHP`
+This post has writeup for one web challenge: `WTF PHP`

 This challenge has the local file inclusion (LFI) vulnerability.
 The solution is as follows:
 1. Use opendir() and readdir() to list the contents of /etc directory.